Mystery Dungeon: Dragon Quest

 After the launch of the Super Famicom and finishing development for Dragon Quest V, the company ceased working on the Dragon Quest series and began working on the Mystery Dungeon series.
-The series was based on the 1980's game Rogue, which has spawned its own genre called roguelike.
+The series was based on the 1980s game Rogue, which has spawned its own genre called roguelike.
 For a week Koichi Nakamura, founder of Chunsoft and co-creator of the Dragon Quest series, played Rogue at the recommendation of a colleague, Seiichiro Nagahata, trying to understand the game's appeal, and concluded the high degree of challenge made the game very rewarding.
 While working on a roguelike game for the Super Famicom, the team decided to use characters from a recognizable franchise in Japan.
 Koichi Nakamura has asked Yuji Horii, scenarist and creator of the Dragon Quest series, about the possibility to add characters and items from the franchise, including Torneko, the merchant appearing in Chunsoft's previous work Dragon Quest IV, only to have the permission accepted soon after.

 Torneko no Daibōken: Fushigi no Dungeon was published in 1993 and became the first video game to bear the "Mystery Dungeon" moniker.
 Even if it sold less than the series' main titles, the game has sold over 800,000 copies.
 Koichi Nakamura conceived the series as Chunsoft's first original work.
 The game spawned two sequels starring Torneko, Torneko: The Last Hope in 1999 and Dragon Quest Characters: Torneko no Daibōken 3 in 2002, and a follow-up, Dragon Quest: Shōnen Yangus to Fushigi no Dungeon in 2006, where Torneko would appear as a cameo instead of the protagonist.
 And indeed, the game became the first of the over thirty Mystery Dungeon rogue-like series.